 “Encouraging shows of oil and gas were recorded in the Mississippian and Devonian in this test, Feemster noted in the commission report.
 It was his company, Texas Pacific Coal and Oil, that drilled a test well that finally found commercial quantities of oil in Arizona in 1959.

 Founded in 1888, Texas Pacific Coal and Oil Company had established the mining town of Thurber, Texas, and by the early 1900s provided almost half of the coal supply for Texas.
-The company’s Arizona oil discovery, the Navajo No. 1 well, was completed in the extreme northeastern part of the state.
+In 1917, the company drilled the state’s famous McCleskey No. 1 “Roaring Ranger” well in Eastland County.

-In 1967, the Kerr-McGee Navajo No. 1 well revealed an oil-producing geologic anticline about 4,000 feet deep.
+In 1967, the Kerr-McGee Company’s Navajo No. 1 well revealed an oil-producing geologic anticline about 4,000 feet deep.
 That well joined the others producing on the Navajo Reservation in Apache County (reservation land includes 16 million acres in Arizona, New Mexico, and Utah).

-The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Support this AOGHS.ORG energy education website with a contribution today.
-For membership information, contact email@example.com. © 2018 Bruce A. Wells.
+The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact firstname.lastname@example.org.
+Copyright © 2023 Bruce A. Wells.
+All rights reserved.